This monumental motivational article is a review of my personal achievements in life in the past decade. Read on and get inspired.

 To give birth to a lifetime dream, I would like to take an unpaid vacation for a year, starting from March 1, 2018.

-I am aware that I am not asking for something common, but I’d highly appreciate your support in this matter, in the best possible way you can.
+I am aware that I am not asking for something common, but I’d highly appreciate your support in this matter, in the best possible way you can.”

 About a month of interrogation later, my employer came to the conclusion to keep an asset like me for as long as possible, and at the end of the year just before the holidays, I received the verbal approval for a sabbatical year.

-2018 – Living the big dream
+2018 – Living the big dream (World Trip)

 And at the beginning of the year, I received the official approval for my unpaid leave, and then in mid-January, we found a tenant for our condo.
 So nothing could hold us back now from going on an adventure of a lifetime.

-In February, I paid a short visit to my family in Turkey.
-My sister wished for her 18th birthday a trip to Cappadocia, and my brother was able to join us with his family as well.
-I was grateful for being able to experience another first-time together with my sister and elder nephew: hot air balloon ride over the snow-covered fairy chimneys of Cappadocia.
 Later, I and my sister continued to Mount Erciyes, near Kayseri so that she could give skiing a try for the first time.
 As I became a master (!) in skiing with 38, I taught her the few tricks I knew, and she proved herself to be a great talent.
 It was important for me to convey the knowledge so that she would have a chance to improve her skills during her university life.
 Skiing is not so difficult or expensive as one believes, it’s just the beginning that’s hard.
 All you need is a kick-start from an experienced person.

-Back in Germany, the rest of February was all about fine-tuning and handing over the keys before we were off to pursue our dreams.
-I published several posts about our world trip (start here), but what I probably haven’t shared yet is what an emotional breakdown it was to hand over my corporate badge, and cell phone.
 This time I was seriously disconnected, it wasn’t like taking a few weeks off.
 I was about to walk into the void, a completely unknown future.
 Up to that moment, I didn’t know I was emotionally attached to my job, because I perceived it as a tool to achieve the bigger goal.
 But it was apparently more than just a tool; it filled a great part of my life and I felt the pain of sudden emptiness.
 A pain that lasted an entire weekend, where I couldn’t hold back one or the other teardrop.

 And at that point when nothing could go wrong, that’s at the airport gate while waiting for boarding, I burst once again into tears.
 What appeared to be a distant dream was now all real and coming towards me at full speed.
 I got the feeling that I would be crushed by the avalanche of my dreams.
 Fast forward to today, nothing appears unattainable to me anymore.
 And I can tell you this much: Stop putting off your dreams!